openlegend/core-rules/core/src/07-combat/01-chapter-seven.md

 > ##### Example Boon Invocations
 >
 > Jade attempts to activate her reality distorter in order to make herself and an ally vanish with the *invisible* boon.
 Jade's Alteration attribute is 6, but she suffers disadvantage 2 due to multi-targeting.
-She rolls 1d20 + 4d8 (keeping the lowest 2 d8s) and gets a 20. *invisible* is power level 6, so Jade falls short of the Challenge Rating of 22.
+She rolls 1d20 + 4d8 (keeping the lowest 2 d8s) and gets a 20. *Invisible* is power level 6, so Jade falls short of the Challenge Rating of 22.
 The boon fails to take effect.
 >
 > * * * * *
 >